Home » Side Dish Recipes » Cafeteria Noodles (+Video)

 • egg noodles – these can be regular eggs noodles or the no yolk egg noodles.
 They all work with this recipe.

-Ingredients needed: chicken stock, chicken bouillon cube, egg noodles, cream of chicken soup, butter and parsley for garnish.
+Egg noodles, chicken stock, butter, chicken bouillon cube, and cream of chicken soup.

 HOW TO MAKE CAFETERIA NOODLES: